 In Smith's hometown, Hanley, where he was hardly known beyond his circle of close friends, the news of Smith's connection to the area was not seen as good publicity, and so the council made no move to commerorate Smith directly.
 However that did not mean there were no tributes being paid.
 On June 6th, 1912, his wife Eleanor wrote to her nephew Frank Hancock “I wish you could know –read all the magnificent tributes paid to him.
 I never knew any one man created such esteem and love as he had the power of doing, and no son of England died a more noble death….”

 Here are some of the well known memorials:

-In the Etruria School, which Smith had attended when he was growing up, they placed two portraits and a brass tablet in his memory on one of the wall of the Hanley Town Hall, with a ceremony on Tuesday 16 April 1913, with the unveiling of a cenotaph, along with a picture of Smith in his RNR dress uniform, which bears the inscription:
+Hanley put up a brass tablet in Smith's memory in the apse facing the entrance to the Town Hall, with a ceremony on Tuesday 16th April 1913, unveiling the plaque, along with a picture of Smith in his RNR dress uniform, which bears the inscription: